Septic-H/Clothes-Donation-System/README.md

 All clothing donations are stored in a text file (clothesList.txt).

 **Search Functionality:**
-Users can search for donated items based on gender, size, and quality.The search results display relevant details about the items.
+Users can search for donated items based on gender, size, and quality.
+The search results display relevant details about the items.

 **Previous Donations Display:**
 Users can view a list of their previous donations, including item details and the total estimated worth of their contributions.